-It would appear that the accommodation at first floor level has been a recent addition and a number of works are still required to complete.
-It is assumed that all necessary Local Authority consents and approvals have been obtained for these works and that all documentation, including warrants and completion certificates issued.
-If any works are exempt then it is assumed they meet the standards required by the building regulations.
+The property has been extended in the past.
+It is assumed all necessary Local Authority and other consents have been obtained for alterations and the appropriate documentation, including Building Warrants and Completion Certificates issued.
+If any works did not require consent then it is assumed they meet the standards required by the Building Regulations or are exempt.